hock1024always/EDA-Program/README.md

-# CADProgram
+# EDA-Program
-A CAD Program by UESTC
+This program is designed 4 our UESTC sophomore comprehensive program.
+Collaborate by Zhou Gao and Li